pippinbarr/cart253/topics/debugging/the-javascript-console.md

 ## Cause a problem

-- In Atom, go to your script and let's break it a bit
+- In VS Code, go to your script and let's break it a bit
 - Misspell `background` as `bckground`

 ```javascript